 Bioinformatics for Evolutionary Biology and Conservation

-The purpose of this course is to provide graduate students with the theoretical knowledge and practical skills for the evolutionary analysis of high throughput genomic sequencing data.
+The purpose of this course is to provide graduate students with the theoretical knowledge and practical skills for the analysis of high throughput genomic sequencing data.
 The course will involve data retrieval and genome assembly, sequence alignment, variant calling and data analysis.
-The course will be presented as a series of short lectures and lab exercises over a one week period in November 2024.
+The course will be presented as a series of short lectures and lab exercises during the week of November 3rd 2025.
+There is a session the week prior to the workshop (October 28th 2025) to go over UNIX and to introduce the structure of the course.
+There is also a final session two weeks after the class is finished to go over the assignment (November 28th).

-This year, the workshop runs from November 4th 2024 - November 8th.
-There are two sessions a day, from 10am to Noon and from 2pm to 4pm.
+During the week of the workshop there are two sessions a day, from 10am to Noon and from 2pm to 4pm.

 Format